-In pentobarbital anesthesia, the left carotid artery was prepared and a PE catheter (length 300 mm, inner diameter 1.0 mm), filled with heparinized (10 IU/ml) saline was introduced into the left heart ventricle.
-After a 15-min equilibration period, the measurement of the following parameters was performed: heart rate (HR), maximal rate of the pressure rise in the isovolumic phase of the systole (the maximum of the first derivative of LV pressure - dP/dt{max}) and the maximal rate of pressure decline in the isovolumic phase of diastole (the minimum of the first derivative of LV pressure $-dP/dt{min}$).
+In pentobarbital anaesthesia, the left carotid artery was prepared and a PE catheter (length 300 mm, inner diameter 1.0 mm), filled-in with heparinized (10 IU/ml) saline was introduced into the left heart ventricle.
+After a 15-minute equilibration period, the measurement of the following parameters was performed: the heart rate (HR), maximal rate of the pressure rise in the isovolumic phase of the systole (the maximum of the first derivative of LV pressure - dP/dt{max}) and the maximal rate of pressure decline in the isovolumic phase of diastole (the minimum of the first derivative of LV pressure - dP/dt{max}) and the first derivative of LV pressure - dP/dt{min}).
 Arterial blood pressure (BP) measurement was performed using another PE catheter inserted into the right femoral artery.
-ADI PowerLab 8SP apparatus (ADinstruments, Australia) with appropriate transducers and the software CHART for Windows 3.4.11 were used for pressure measurements, their differentiation and recording.
+An ADI PowerLab 8SP apparatus (Adinstruments, Australia) with appropriate transducers and the software CHART for Windows 3.4.11 were used for pressure measurements, their differentiation and recording.

+2.5.
 Plasma levels of cardiac troponin T

 Concentrations of cardiac troponin T (cTnT) were determined in heparinized plasma samples using an Elecsys Troponin T STAT Immunoassay on an Elecsys 2010 immunoassay analyzer (Roche, Switzerland) according to the manufacturer's instructions.
-This third-generation assay is based on electrochemiluminescence immunoassay technology (ECLIA) using two mouse monoclonal antibodies in a sandwich format (two step assay).
-These antibodies show no cross reactivity with skeletal TnT for concentrations up to 1000 mg/ml (0.005 %).
+This thirdgeneration assay is based on electrochemiluminescence immunoassay technology (ECLIA) using two mouse monoclonal antibodies in a sandwich format (two step assay).
+These antibodies show no cross reactivity with skeletal TnT for concentrations up to 1000 mg/ml (0.005%).
 The detection limit for the cTnT determination was 0.010 μ g/l and values below this detection limit were considered to be zero.